-The Instructional Media Collections and Services (formerly the Instructional Media Library) is the University’s central resource for the collection and maintenance of educational and instructional media, and is authorized to clear or license video materials for use in the classroom.
+The Instructional Media Collections and Services (formerly the Instructional Media Library) is the University’s central resource for the collection and maintenance of educational and instructional media and is authorized to clear or license video materials for use in the classroom.
 More than 5,200 titles make up the collection, which may be searched in ORION (see UCLA Libraries and Computer Services).

-INSTRUCTIONAL MEDIA LABORATORY
+MEDIA VIEWING LABORATORY